SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 ![Setting provider credentials](/images/device-protocols/lora-actility/lora-admin-settings.png)

 Click **Save connectivity settings**.
-If everything is okay, there will be a message "Credentials successfully saved".
+If everything is okay, there will be a message "Connectivity settings saved".

 <a name="replace-credentials"></a>
 ### Updating connectivity settings

 In order to update your connectivity settings, click **Update connectivity settings**.

-Enter your actility ThingPark URL, profile ID, username, password and application EUI (for details on actility thingPark URL, profile ID and application EUI see [Creating new account credentials](#create-new-credentials).)
+Enter your Actility ThingPark URL, profile ID, username, password and application EUI (for details on Actility ThingPark URL, profile ID and application EUI see [Creating new account credentials](#create-new-credentials).)

 ![Update connectivity settings](/images/device-protocols/lora-actility/lora-admin-settings-update.png)